 This same concept applies to the mann.
 The mann gave something to the Jewish people, in that they ate from it, and the benefit was somewhat physical.
 The Jewish people, in return, imbued it with a spiritual quality.
 As our Sages say (Yoma 75a; Shemos Rabbah 25:3), "Any flavor that they wished to taste in the mann, they would taste."
 So it turns out that the mann received a spiritual quality, namely, the flavor that they wanted to taste.
 The fact that the mann received something from those who ate it is alluded to in the word used to describe the mann in the above-quoted verse.
-The word for "coriander" (דגומל דלים).
+The word for "coriander" (אומל דלים) can be seen as an acronym for the words for "bestow to the poor" (גומל דלים).